haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/contributing_dod.md

 * Should cover 100% of occurrences

 Not all changes can be covered.
-For example, it is possible to scan a file for literals, but it is unfeasible to analyze string concatenation or any other dynamic way of building variable.
+例如， it is possible to scan a file for literals, but it is unfeasible to analyze string concatenation or any other dynamic way of building variable.

 #### Functional Manual Tests
 Must cover new or changed application behavior (functional).